 PhD Research.

-The project will adopt an interdisciplinary approach, using a combination of behavioural and physiological methods (cortical as well as autonomous nervous system responses).
-The project supervisory team combines the expertise of two cognitive neuroscience researchers with substantial experience and expertise in using physiological methods such as mobile EEG to investigate behaviour in real-world settings (Ladouce et al., 2017) and advanced statistical methods (e.g., Bayesian analysis, multi-level modelling).
-Critically, the project also capitalises on the supervisorsโ€™ existing complementary expertise in performance science, in the distinct domains of highly skilled music performance (e.g., Jentzsch & Braun, 2022) and elite sports performance (e.g., Carey, Stone, Hunter & Donaldson, 2021).
+The supervisory team consists of two cognitive neuroscience experts with substantial experience in the application of physiological methods, such as mobile EEG, to study behaviour in naturalistic environments (Ladouce et al., 2017), alongside proficiency in advanced statistical approaches (e.g., Bayesian inference, multi-level modelling).
+The project will leverage the complementary expertise of the supervisory team in performance science, drawing on their research in both high-level music performance (e.g., Jentzsch & Braun, 2022) and elite sports performance (e.g., Carey, Stone, Hunter & Donaldson, 2021).

 Postgraduate Research.